Germany to tighten criminal law as people-smuggling ‘action plan’ agreed with UK

 “It will help us end the inhumane activities of criminal migrant smuggling organisations.

-“By cramming people into inflatable boats under threats of violence and sending them across the Channel, these organisations put human lives at risk.

-“Together, we are now countering this unscrupulous business with even more resolve.
+“By cramming people into inflatable boats under threats of violence and sending them across the Channel, these organisations put human lives at risk.”She said that “many of these crimes are planned in Germany” and the deal would help to counter “this unscrupulous business with even more resolve.”

-“This includes maintaining a high investigative pressure, exchanging information between our security authorities as best as possible, and persistently investigating financial flows to identify the criminals operating behind the scenes.”
+“This includes maintaining a high investigative pressure, exchanging information between our security authorities as best as possible, and persistently investigating financial flows to identify the criminals operating behind the scenes,” Ms Faeser said.

+Shadow home secretary Chris Philp said the announcement “doesn’t go far enough”.

+“The British public deserves a serious plan to control our borders and stop criminal gangs,” he said.